Silicon IP Cores

 ZipAccel-C has been designed for ease of use and integration.
 It operates on a standalone basis, off-loading the host CPU from the demanding task of data compression, and optionally from the task of encrypting the compressed stream.
 Streaming AXI-Stream or native FIFO-like data interfaces ease SoC integration.

 Technology mapping is straightforward, as the design is LINT-clean, scan-ready, microcode-free, and uses easily replaceable, generic memory models.
-Memory blocks can optionally support Error Correction Codes (ECC) to simplify the achievement of Enterprise-Class reliability requirements.
+Memory blocks can optionally support Error Correction Codes (ECC) to simplify achieving Enterprise-Class reliability requirements.
 Furthermore, input file segmentation can limit the inter-file latency and helps users achieve Quality of Service (QoS) objectives.

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.

-The core is available in ASIC (synthesizable HDL) and FPGA (netlist) forms, and includes everything required for successful implementation.
-The ASIC version includes:
+The core is available in synthesizable HDL (System Verilog) and targeted FPGA netlist forms, and includes everything required for successful implementation.
+It's deliverables include:

 - Sophisticated Test Environment